ufrn-concprog/virtual-threads/README.md

 This benchmark comprises two parts:

-1. **Measurement of the overhead in terms of time to create 1,000 platform and virtual threads.** This number is currently fixed and hard-coded, but it can be adjusted or even provided as an input to the program.
+1. **Measurement of the overhead in terms of time to create 1,000 platform and virtual threads.** This number is currently fixed and hard-coded, but it can be adjusted or provided as input to the program.
 All the threads execute the very same task, which does almost nothing to allow for focusing on the overhead.
-The benchmark currently runs for only one, so that future work involves modifying the implementation to support multiple runs (at least 20) for empirical validity, and recording the mean and standard deviation.
+The benchmark currently runs for only one, so future work involves modifying the implementation to support multiple runs (at least 20) for empirical validity and recording the mean and standard deviation.
-2. **Exploration of how many platform and virtual threads can be created subject to the available computing resources.** This assessment is continually executed by increasing the number of threads to create with a 500-unit step (i.e., 500, 1,000, 1,500, and so on) until a [`java.lang.OutOfMemoryError`](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/lang/OutOfMemoryError.html) exception is raised indicated that the JVM exceeded memory limits.
+2. **Exploration of how many platform and virtual threads can be created subject to the available computing resources.** This assessment is continually executed by increasing the number of threads to create with a 500-unit step (i.e., 500, 1,000, 1,500, and so on) until a [`java.lang.OutOfMemoryError`](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/lang/OutOfMemoryError.html) exception is raised, indicating that the JVM exceeded memory limits.

 ---